 Ned Bishop has been a member of the Connecticut College track & field coaching staff for the past 32 years.
 He first served as the women’s head coach for thirteen years, followed by an eight-year stint as an assistant responsible for men’s and women’s distance events.
-Bishop took the reins as head coach of both the men’s and women’s squads in October of 2006.
-In the eight years since that time, his athletes have broken 28 men’s and 24 women’s school records.
-Bishop has also coached the highly successful women’s cross country program since the fall of 1985.
+Bishop then took the reins as head coach of both the men’s and women’s squads in October of 2006.
+In the ten years since that time, his athletes have broken 30 men’s and 34 women’s school records.
+Bishop has also coached the Camels’ highly successful women’s cross country program since the fall of 1985.

-Bishop guided the Connecticut College women’s program to the 1989 New England Division III outdoor team title.
-His track & field athletes have earned 64 NCAA national qualifying marks, and they have garnered eleven All-America honors during the past six years.
-He has coached 43 NESCAC, ECAC and New England individual champions and two of his former runners qualified for the 2004 Olympic Trials in the marathon.
+Bishop guided the Connecticut College women’s track & field squad to the 1989 New England Division III outdoor team title.
+His track & field athletes have earned 90 NCAA national qualifying marks over the years, and they have captured eleven All-America honors since 2009.
+He has also coached 45 NESCAC, ECAC and/or New England individual champions.
+Two of his former runners qualified for the 2004 Olympic Trials in the marathon.

 Bishop graduated from Connecticut College in 1984 after a four-year cross country and track career.
 He served as the team captain and was named the Most Valuable Runner of the cross country team in his senior year.
 Bishop represents the New England region on the USTFCCCA Division III Cross Country Executive Committee.